List of Millwall F.C. records and statistics

 This list encompasses the honours won by Millwall Football Club and records set by the club, their managers and their players.
 The record by competition section includes every competitive first team game Millwall have played since their inception in 1885.
-The cplayer records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions, as well transfer records and attendances records.
+The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions, as well transfer records and attendances records.